-We are serving with ReVive, a ministry in Olinda, north east Brazil, started by CMS mission partners Andy and Rose Roberts.
-ReVive works with girls who have suffered from abuse or exploitation and who now live at a house where the team helps them restore their lives.
-Rebecca has worked with CMS at ReVive since 2015 and Evaldo, a lawyer from Recife, has been volunteering there for several years.
+We are currently serving in Olinda, north east Brazil, alongside ReVive International, an organisation running safe houses for children who have suffered abuse or exploitation and advocating for the development of fostering and adoption.
+We are also working with our local church, O Farol, as they seek to serve the most vulnerable and marginalised in the city of Olinda.
+Rebecca has been working with CMS at ReVive since 2015 and Evaldo, a lawyer from Olinda, has been volunteering there for several years since its inception.
 We met in 2014 and were married in 2018.

 More about Evaldo and Rebecca Reid Rodrigues

-Olinda is a place with high levels of poverty and inequality, which leaves many children and young people living on the streets and vulnerable to drug addiction, sexual and physical abuse, trafficking and prostitution.
-Many young people grow up lacking both the motivation and knowledge to break the crippling cycle of poverty and abuse.
+Against a backdrop of colourful architecture and glittering beaches, Olinda has high levels of poverty and inequality.
+This leaves many children and young people living on the streets, vulnerable to drug addiction, sexual and physical abuse, trafficking and prostitution.
+Many young people grow up lacking the motivation and knowledge to break the crippling cycle of poverty and abuse.

 Evaldo has many roles.
 As a lawyer, he deals with the legal paperwork at ReVive and offers assistance with individual court cases.
 He is also helping ReVive navigate the red tape to implement a fostering programme in Olinda (currently only 5 percent of the cities in north east Brazil have a fostering system).
 This means that future ReVive girls can be cared for and start to flourish in families rather than safe houses.
 In partnership with our church, O Farol, we are also helping to develop a community project in one of the poorest favelas in Olinda.
 Evaldo’s vision is to gradually establish a network of Christian lawyers who are able to volunteer their time to help in three areas: representing those in favelas who can’t afford legal fees, advocating for children’s rights and assisting organisations, projects and NGOs such as ReVive.